 Global technological advances bring people together.
 In the world of gaming, players that literally span the planet can team up in a single multiplayer effort conducted during real time.
 Through innovations like this, cultures are steadily becoming more familiar with one another.
-As a result, international markets continue to grow; and perhaps this is the reason technology products like Sony’s Playstation opens in a new window franchise often come accompanied with simultaneous release dates in multiple countries.
+As a result, international markets continue to grow.
+Perhaps this is the reason technology products like Sony’s Playstation opens in a new window franchise often come accompanied with simultaneous translations and release dates in multiple countries.

-In 2013, the Playstation 4 was released on the same day in the United States and Canada.
+In 2013, Sony released the Playstation 4 on the same day in the United States and Canada.
 A series of increasingly swift release dates followed on an almost weekly basis around the world, culminating in a final unveiling at the end of February, 2014 for the company’s home country of Japan.
 Sony used a combination of localization techniques to achieve maximum effect across the market.

 Integrated, Coupled, and Over-The-Wall Localization

-An integrated translation process is virtually the same as what’s called simultaneous translation.
-Basically, as a product is put together and tested throughout varying Beta phases, its translated counterparts are developed in parallel.
-While this can cost more, it also gives the developer greater control over the final product, and assures that the proper quality will be attained.
-Integrated translation does end up being the most costly of the three, however, and that’s why most larger organizations stick to Coupled localization techniques, where local distributors and vendors involved with selling the product work hand in hand with the developing organization to localize it.
+An integrated translation process is virtually the same as what our industry calls simultaneous translation.
+Basically, as you put your product together and test throughout varying Beta phases, you translate its components in parallel.
+While this can cost more, it gives the developer greater control over the final product.
+It also assures proper quality.
+Integrated translation does end up being the most costly of the three.
+However, that’s why most larger organizations stick to Coupled localization techniques.
+This is where local distributors and vendors involved with selling the product work hand in hand with the developing organization to localize it.
 This ends up being slightly more cost-effective.
 The downside is, this technique won’t allow for simultaneous release, in most cases; there will be a cushion between a product’s release in its source country, and its release globally.

-The least expensive of the three is often called Over-The-Wall localization.
-Basically, whoever is tasked with selling and distributing the new product in a country’s local marketplace is tasked with localizing it to the population.
-Quality control issues are downright massive in such a scenario, but the financial burden of localization is removed from the parent company, and as a result many smaller organizations choose this method.
+We often call the least expensive of the three Over-The-Wall localization.
+Basically, whoever the manufacturer tasks with selling and distributing the new product in a country’s local marketplace, it also tasks with localizing it to the population.
+Quality control issues are downright massive in such a scenario.
+But many smaller organizations choose this method to alleviate their financial burden of localization.
 The experts advise taking a little from column “A”, and a little from column “B”, as this is the most cost-effective.
 Coupled localization process is often advised until a certain financial event horizon has been passed, as in Sony’s case.

 Simultaneous Translation Requires Professional Services

 If you do decide to go the simultaneous route, while the additional expense is likely to yield higher returns, you can still save money by using a service which specializes in software localization.
 Most such organizations also have translation specialties in many other capacities.
 Certainly, it’s possible to hire an in-house department, but it will take longer and likely cost more.
 It’s best to use the professionals.
-Organizations like GlobalVision are experts at working hand-in-glove with a developer as a product is being prepared for simultaneous release in multiple markets.
-Additionally, Coupled and Over-The-Wall localization endeavors can also be streamlined via organizations like GlobalVision.
+Organizations like GlobalVision are experts at working hand-in-glove with developers and manufacturers as they prepare the product for simultaneous release in multiple markets.
+Additionally, GlobalVision can streamline Coupled and Over-The-Wall localization endeavors.
 Whichever method your company decides to make use of, taking steps toward simultaneous translation simplifies release and maximizes effectiveness.
-Getting a translation service involved in development phases provides preparation which allows for flexibility later on; and that’s what proper consolidation of developmental resources should do.
+Involving a translation service in development phases provides preparation which allows for flexibility later on; and that’s what proper consolidation of developmental resources should do.